qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 ---
-title: "SPLADE in Qdrant: Improving Search with Sparse Vectors for Scalability"
+title: "Sparse Vectors in Qdrant: Memory Efficient Ranking"
 short_description: "Sparse vectors are several times more efficient than dense vectors, making them a great choice for large-scale systems.
 They're also interpretable, which is a huge advantage over dense vectors."
 description: "Sparse vectors are a representation where each dimension corresponds to a word or subword, greatly aiding in interpreting document rankings.
 This clarity is why sparse vectors are essential in modern search and recommendation systems, offering an advantage over embedding or dense vectors."
 social_preview_image: /articles_data/sparse-vectors/social_preview.png